tvergilio/real-time-infrastructure/README.md

 ```bash
 redis-cli
 ```
+List all restaurants and their relevance scores:

 ```bash
 ZRANGE restaurant_relevance 0 -1 WITHSCORES
 ```
-The command above lists all restaurants and their relevance scores.

-As interactions (views and likes) decrease, the relevance score will decrease, indicating a decline in current interest.
+As interactions (views and likes) increase or decrease, the relevance score is adjusted, indicating an increase or decrease in current interest.

 This behavior is useful for applications that need to know which restaurants are trending right now.